Shōkū: Spiritual realization

 Shoku's view of realization holds that through practicing Buddha contemplation, one can attain a partial realization or insight in this life.
 According to Shōkū, the attainment of "the patience of non-arising" (mushōnin 無生忍, Skt. anutpattika-dharma-kṣānti) could be partially reached in this life, not just on birth in the pure land.
 He outlined two elements of the attainment of non-arising: one refers to attaining the stage of non-retrogression (a point at which one cannot regress on the bodhisattva path), and the other refers to attaining the Dharma-nature body (法性身).
 These are respectively assigned to the practice of the seventh contemplation of the Buddha's Lotus Throne (taught in the Contemplation Sutra), and to the period after rebirth in the Pure Land, during which one realizes the nature of Dharmakaya.

-Shōkū bases his theory of realization in this life on several passages passage from the Contemplation Sutra, one of which states:Seeing the supremely wondrous pleasures of that land, one's heart is filled with joy, and accordingly, at that moment, one attains the insight into non-arising.
+Shōkū bases his theory of realization in this life on several passages from the Contemplation Sutra, one of which states:Seeing the supremely wondrous pleasures of that land, one's heart is filled with joy, and accordingly, at that moment, one attains the insight into non-arising.
 Shōkū also relies on Shandao's commentary which states that Queen Vaidehi (the main recipient of the teaching of the Contemplation Sutra), on "seeing Amida directly" has her "heart open further" and then "realizes insight".
 Shōkū held that this refers to attaining the patience within the ten faiths (jūshin 十信), which are the first ten stages in the traditional East Asian schema of the bodhisattva stages.
 Furthermore, he held that the phrase "the mind increasingly opens and awakens to patience" in Shandao's Commentary to the Contemplation Sutra (found in the section on the visualization of the Buddha's Lotus seat) refers to Vaidehi's attainment of the first bodhisattva stage.
 Moreover, Shōkū also draws on the fact that the Contemplation sutra contains another passage which states that five hundred of Vaidehi's ladies-in-waiting attained the patience of non-arising after hearing the teaching on the sixteen contemplations.
 Shōkū interprets this passage to mean that future sentient beings, if they truly hear and internalize the teachings of the sixteen contemplations in the Contemplation Sutra, can attain the state of realization in the present life.

 Regarding realizations after attaining rebirth in the pure land itself, Shōkū's position is that bodhisattvas reborn in Sukhavati reach the fifty-first stage of near-enlightenment.
 According to Shōkū, all beings who have attained true faith in Amida Buddha can reach this stage regardless of their position within the nine grades of birth in the Pure Land.